anveshmuppeda/kubernetes/keda/seleniumgrid/awseks-setup.md

 ### Lets Get Started!
-Once the above pre-requisites are met, next task to deploy any application on kubernetes is **to create a kubernetes cluster**.
+To deploy any application on kubernetes is **to create a kubernetes cluster**.
 There are different ways to create a cluster on AWS, I'll brief couple of ways to achieve the same.

 ### First, Create cluster from AWS GUI.